Estimated reading time: 12 minutes

 When we purchased our first home in 2009, we received a letter with a notice of property value form we needed to fill out.

-This form was to be sent back to MPAC, and they would reply back with an assessed value of our home.
+This form was to be sent back to MPAC, and they would reply with an assessed value of our home.

-We were then replied back to, and there were minimal changes to our property value since Jan 1, 2008.
+We were then replied to, and there were minimal changes to our property value since Jan 1, 2008.

 We received an assessment in 2009, even though it wasn’t the tax year, simply because of the change of home ownership.

-I think they secretly want to see if the previous owner told the truth, as not everyone speaks up for fear their taxes will go up.
+They secretly want to see if the previous owner told the truth, as not everyone speaks up for fear their taxes will go up.

-The good part is the lower the assessment potentially the lower your property taxes although seeing the property value number can be disheartening for some.
+The good part is the lower the assessment potentially, the lower your property taxes, although seeing the property value number can be disheartening for some.

 I say potentially, but in reality, anything could happen.